2026 Croatia Theme:

 Diplomacy, conflict transformation, social entrepreneurship, economic diplomacy, international business, ethics and integrity

-Negotiation and mediation practice, project design, practical grant writing, leadership exercises
+Negotiation and mediation practice, project design, leadership exercises

 Individual and small-group coaching with experienced professionals and practitioners